ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Background

-\myparagraph{Paranoia Level.} The \gls*{PL} \cite{crs_pl} is a configuration parameter used to select which rules are enabled to analyze the HTTP requests. \crs includes four \glspl*{PL} (PL1 - PL4) and each rule is assigned to a specific \gls*{PL}.
-For instance, rule in Listing \ref{code:sqli_rule} belongs to PL2 (line \#7).
-Specifically, rules are grouped together by \gls*{PL} in a nested way: when setting a certain \gls*{PL}, it enables all the rules assigned to this \gls*{PL} as well as those assigned to lower \glspl*{PL}.
-For instance, PL3 enables all the rules related to such \gls*{PL}, as well as those assigned to PL1 and PL2.
-Consequently, setting PL4 will enable all the rules.
+\myparagraph{Paranoia Level.} It defines the set of rules that are enabled to analyze the incoming HTTP requests~\cite{crs_doc}.
+The \gls{CRS} includes four \glspl{PL} (PL1 - PL4) and each rule is assigned to a specific \gls{PL}; e.g., the rule in~\autoref{code:sqli_rule} belongs to PL1 (line 8).
+Moreover, rules are grouped together by \gls{PL} in a nested way: setting a certain \gls{PL} enables all the rules assigned to that \gls{PL}, as well as those assigned to lower \glspl{PL}.
+For instance, PL3 enables all the rules related to such \gls{PL}, as well as those assigned to PL1 and PL2.
+Consequently, PL4 will enable all the rules.